Luisky/ptrace_inject/README.md

 echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope

-launch: ./DECOY_C4 or ./DECOY_C5
-then: ./C4 DECOY_C4 add_int
-or:   ./C5 DECOY_C5 increment
+for a single threaded code, this will replace the add_int func: launch  :   ./DECOY_C4 then    :   ./C4 DECOY_C4 add_int

+for replacing the sync code with LOCK prefix instruction, see test.s for example launch  :   ./DECOY_C5 then    :   ./C5 DECOY_C5 increment

-This program cannot be used on stripped executable, without the symbol table other mechanisms have to be used (knowing the code of the function to be replaced we could pattern matching).
+This program cannot be used on stripped executable, without the symbol table other mechanisms have to be used (knowing the code of the function (in asm) to be replaced we could pattern matching).

 Doc on ELF:
 https://en.wikipedia.org/wiki/Executable_and_Linkable_Format

-this command allows to see the file header (and the rest obviously): hexdump -C executable Doc on libelf: ftp://ftp2.uk.freebsd.org/sites/downloads.sourceforge.net/e/el/elftoolchain/Documentation/libelf-by-example/20120308/libelf-by-example.pdf compile with the -lelf flag / cmake: add_executable(TARGET files) and target_link_libraries(TARGET elf)
+this command allows to see the file header (and the rest obviously): hexdump -C executable

+Doc on libelf:
+ftp://ftp2.uk.freebsd.org/sites/downloads.sourceforge.net/e/el/elftoolchain/Documentation/libelf-by-example/20120308/libelf-by-example.pdf
+compile with the -lelf flag / cmake: add_executable(TARGET files) and target_link_libraries(TARGET elf)